In April 2013, WordPress installations around the world were subjected to global-scale brute-force attacks.

 (Source: cnet.com/news/ddos-attack-is-launched-from-162000-wordpress-sites)

-As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WordPress web sites and direct a distributed-denial-of-service cyber-attack (DDoS) towards another popular website.
+As described by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress web sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.

-When worldwide attacks happen on WordPress sites, it’s natural for people to start asking just how secure the WordPress platform is for building and running their sites.
+When brute force attacks on WordPress sites are reported in the media, it’s natural for website owners to start questioning just how secure WordPress is as a platform for running their sites.

-WordPress often comes under attack by hackers, due to its global popularity.
-But do you really need to be concerned about WordPress as being a secure platform for building your business website?
+Powering millions of websites and blogs around the world makes WordPress a target for hackers.
+But do you really need to be concerned about WordPress as a secure platform for building your business presence online?

-In this article, you will learn some of the main reasons why you should definitely use WordPress if you are concerned about website security.
+In this article, you will learn some of the main reasons why you should consider using WordPress if you are concerned about website security.

 WordPress Security Explained